 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine where others cannot get to it.

 Using opioid medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Fatal side effects can occur if you use opioid medicine with alcohol, or with other drugs that cause drowsiness or slow your breathing.

 Before taking this medicine

-You should not use this medication if you are allergic to Nucynta ER, or if you have:
+You should not use Nucynta ER if you are allergic to it, or if you have:

 liver or kidney disease; or